-By bringing together cultural historians of the histories of knowledge, emotions, finance, and global intellectual history, Threatened Knowledge is a useful tool for all students and scholars of the history of knowledge and science on a global scale.
+By bringing together cultural historians of knowledge, emotions, finance, and global intellectual history, Threatened Knowledge is a useful tool for all students and scholars of the history of knowledge and science on a global scale.

 Table of Contents

 1. Introduction: Practices of Knowing and Ignoring from the Middle Ages to the Twentieth Century

 Part 1.
 Negotiating Uncertainties and the Reliability of Knowledge

 2. What (not) to Read in Times of Crises.
 Responses to the First Index of Banned Books (c.500 to c.1100)